Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/AB Test Level Difficulty/README.md

 - **Authentication:** Automatically signs in the user anonymously to keep track of their data on the server side.
 - **Cloud Save:** Server authoritative way to save player data and game state.
 In this sample, it stores the player's level and XP.
 - **Economy:** Keeps track of the player's currencies.
-- **Remote Config:** Provides key-value pairs where the value that is mapped to a given key can be changed on the server-side, either manually or based on specific campaigns.
-In this sample, a single campaign with a built-in A/B test is used to return different values for the amount of XP required to level up.
+- **Remote Config:** Provides key-value pairs where the value that is mapped to a given key can be changed on the server-side, either manually or based on specific Game Overrides.
+In this sample, a single Game Override with a built-in A/B test is used to return different values for the amount of XP required to level up.
 Remote Config also stores data associated with Currency icon Addressable addresses.
 - **Cloud Code:** Keeps important validation logic for increasing XP and leveling up the player on the server side.
 - **Analytics:** Sends events that allows tracking of a player's in-game interactions, retention, and other information which can be used for analyzing and improving game experience.